 Canada’s Fascinating Quirks and Hidden Facts

 Did you know that in some parts of Canada, it’s actually illegal to lock your car?
-In Churchill, Manitoba, where polar bears regularly wander through streets, leaving vehicles unlocked could save someone’s life by providing quick shelter from a sudden bear encounter.
-The same rule applies in Iqaluit, Nunavut, where extreme cold makes an unlocked door potentially lifesaving.
+In Churchill, Manitoba, where polar bears regularly wander through streets, leaving vehicles finded could save someone’s life by providing quick shelter from a sudden bear encounter.
+In Iqaluit, Nunavut, this same rule applies, where extreme cold makes a finded door potentially lifesaving.

 British Columbia’s Natural Marvels